capital-G/supercollider-wiki/Installing-SuperCollider-on-Ubuntu-systems.md

     {SinOsc.ar}.play

 Ensure the cursor is on this line and hit <kbd>Ctrl</kbd>+<kbd>Enter</kbd>.
 You should now hear a sine tone.
 Kill the sine tone by hitting <kbd>Ctrl</kbd>+<kbd>.</kbd>.
+If you don't hear the tone, remember to check your speakers, volume control etc!